MervinPraison/PraisonAIBench/README.md

 tests:
   - name: "math_test"
     prompt: "What is 15 * 23?"
+    expected: "345"  # Optional: for objective comparison

   - name: "creative_test"
     prompt: "Write a short story about a robot"
+    # No expected field - subjective task

   - name: "model_specific_test"
     prompt: "Explain quantum physics"
     model: "gpt-4o"
 ```

+**Using the `expected` field**:
+- ✅ **Use for**: Factual questions, math problems, code output, deterministic tasks
+- ❌ **Skip for**: Creative tasks, open-ended questions, visual/interactive content
+- When provided: Adds 20% objective scoring based on similarity
+- When omitted: Weights automatically normalize (no penalty)

 ### Advanced Test Suite with Full Config Support